DFE-Digital/teaching-vacancies/documentation/github-actions.md

 ### Secret lifecycle

+All scerets are stored on AWS parameterstore, with the exception of `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, which are needed to bootstrap Github Action's workflow.
 With sufficient privileges, these are available under [Settings/Secrets](https://github.com/DFE-Digital/teaching-vacancies/settings/secrets)

 Secrets may be:
 - Added